-Appointed June 2018 by Assembly Speaker Anthony Rendon
+Appointed June 2018 & reappointed December 2018 by Assembly Speaker Anthony Rendon

-Hector De La Torre served in the California State Assembly from 2004 to 2010, representing the largely Latino 50th District in Southeast Los Angeles County.
-He chaired the Budget Subcommittee on Health and Human Services, the Rules Committee and helped create and chaired the Accountability and Administrative Review Committee during his tenure.
-De La Torre is currently the Executive Director of the national non-profit Transamerica Center for Health Studies.
-Prior to his service in the Assembly, he served as Mayor and as a member of the South Gate City Council, Judicial Administrator in the Los Angeles Superior Court, chief of staff to the Deputy Secretary of Labor in the Clinton Administration, and a teacher at Edison Junior High in South Los Angeles.
-De La Torre graduated with a bachelor’s degree in Diplomacy and World Affairs from Occidental College and attended the Elliot School of International Affairs at The George Washington University.
-He lives in South Gate with his wife and three children.
+De La Torre served in the California State Assembly from 2004 to 2010, representing the largely Latino 50th District in southeast LA County.
+He chaired the Budget Subcommittee on Health and Human Services, the Rules Committee and helped create and chair the Accountability and Administrative Review Committee during his tenure.
+De La Torre was recently the Executive Director of the nonprofit Gasol Foundation focused on children's wellness, and the national non-profit Transamerica Center for Health Studies.
+Prior to his service in the Assembly, he served as Mayor and as a member of the South Gate City Council, Judicial Administrator in the LA Superior Court, chief of staff to the Deputy Secretary of Labor in the Clinton Administration, and a teacher at Edison Junior High in south LA.